docupotamus/docupotamus/site/docs/developer-guide.md

 - **markdown-heading-imperative**: Headings that are imperative sentences use sentence casing.
 Do not use title casing.
 For example, "Do a thing" and not "Do a Thing".

+## Design Decisions

+- 2023-03-17: Use clsx instead of classNames for **conditional class names**.
+It has fewer stars, but it still has a drop-in API, is faster, and is used by docusaurus.